 Network engineers design, administer, and optimize computer networks for businesses.
 Learn how you can get the education you need to get started as a network engineer.

-If you’re interested in a career that involves designing, administering, and optimizing something that is crucial to all aspects of a business, then you may be interested in becoming a network engineer.
-Network engineers, also called network architects, are responsible for planning, implementing, and monitoring a company’s computer network.
+Are you interested in a career that involves designing, administering, and optimizing a crucial component of a business?
+Do you enjoy solving complex problems?
+You may be a good fit for a role as a network engineer.
+Network engineers are also called network architects.
+They are responsible for planning, implementing, and monitoring a company’s computer network.

 Let’s take a closer look at what this high-paying career involves and how you can get started.